Home - Bookapy Book Preview

 “Then I can’t wait to try it,” he chuckled as he tore a chunk off the cob and dipped it into the stew.

-Pelna was right, the stew was delicious, thin strips of meat and chunky vegetables in a thick broth that was absorbed by the bread chunks he used to scoop up the meat and vegetables.
-The beer was good too, if not as good or as cold as Erren’s.
-So he relaxed in comfort, warmed by the fire and simply watched the other patrons.
+Pelna was right; the stew was delicious, thin strips of meat and chunky vegetables in a thick broth absorbed by the bread chunks he used to scoop up the meat and vegetables.
+The beer was good, if not as good or cold as Erren’s.
+So Darras relaxed in comfort, warmed by the fire, and watched the other patrons.

 “Where be ye from then, Merchant?” one of the older men asked as he warmed himself next to the fire.